amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 # COLLECTION

 Below, I present my meagre collection of HP RPN programmable scientific calculators.
-If you are keen on collecting HP calculators, I offer the following (somewhat opinionated) recommendations:
+If you are keen on collecting HP calculators, I offer the following (somewhat opinionated) advice:

 - Stick to the RPN models.
 - The model suffixes have meanings: